Inspectorch: Efficient rare event exploration in solar observations: Anomaly detection as density estimation

 Invertibility is therefore essential: the same transformation must support both sampling and exact probability evaluation.
 Differentiability ensures that local expansions and contractions of the density—visible in Fig.~\ref{fig:nflows_sketch}—are preserving the total probability.
 In one dimension, for $x=f(z)$, probability conservation implies $p_X(x)\,dx = p_Z(z)\,dz$, hence $p_X(x)=p_Z(z)\left|\frac{dz}{dx}\right|$.
 The multidimensional case replaces the derivative by the Jacobian determinant, yielding the following expression:

-where, in each of these expressions, the first factor represents the probability density for the base distribution evaluated at the corresponding point in the latent space and the second factor accounts for the change in the volume due to the transformation, forcing the total integrated probability to be unity.
+where, in each of these expressions, the first factor represents the probability density for the base distribution evaluated at the corresponding point in the latent space and the second factor accounts for the change in the volume due to the transformation \fix{(taking the absolute value of the determinant to ensure the probability density remains strictly positive)}, forcing the total integrated probability to be unity.

 If the overall transformation is obtained by composing a sequence of $K$ simple transformations, we can view this as a discrete evolution where $\zbf_0$ is the base distribution and $\zbf_K = \xbf$ the data distribution.
 The mapping is then expressed as $\xbf = \fbf(\zbf) = \fbf_K \circ \dots \circ \fbf_1(\zbf)$, their inverse can also be decomposed into the components {$\mathbf{f^{-1}}=(\mathbf{f}^{-1}_{K}\circ\cdots\circ \fbf^{-1}_{2}\circ \fbf^{-1}_{1})$} and the Jacobian determinant is the product of the determinant of each component.
 Therefore, the logarithm (which is often more numerically stable) of the probability of the overall transformation is then